zxhycxq/reactjs-zh/Docs/context.md

 By passing down some information from the `Router` component, each `Link` and `Match` can communicate back to the containing `Router`.

-Before you build components with an API similar to this, consider if there are cleaner alternatives.
-For example, you can pass entire React component as props if you'd like to.
+Before you build components with an API similar to this, consider if there are cleaner alternatives. 例如：, you can pass entire React component as props if you'd like to.

 ## Referencing Context in Lifecycle Methods